Russell Lake - Core Project

 In addition to the aforementioned target areas, there are more than 35 kilometres of untested conductors on the Property underlain by rocks of low magnetic intensity, suggestive of prospective graphitic meta-pelitic basement rocks.
 The Project has seen limited exploration in the previous twelve years, so minimal modern exploration techniques and methods have been used to expand existing zones of mineralization as well as to make new discoveries.

-There is a fully permitted exploration camp on the Project suitable for over forty people located on the highway and within 5 kilometres of Denison’s Phoenix deposit.
-Skyharbour is planning an initial phase of exploration and drilling at the Project with details forthcoming.
+There is a fully permitted exploration camp on the Project suitable for over thirty people located on the highway and within 5 kilometres of Denison’s Phoenix deposit.

 Jordan Trimble, President and CEO of Skyharbour Resources, stated: